skyformat99/flow-rt/doc/02_basics.md

 ### Junction
 Allows signals to transparently cross borders.
-This way spaces can be connected with each other.
+This way multiple spaces can be interconnected.

 Junctions like entities have levels.
 The junction has to have a lower or equal level to reach an entity.